samuliohman/big_data_platform/assignment-3-907815/reports/Assignment-3-Report.md

 ---

 ## 1.2 Messaging System Considerations
-- The tenant will send raw data through a messaging system, which provides stream data sources.
-- Discuss, explain, and give examples for:
-  - (i) Whether the streaming analytics should handle keyed or non-keyed data streams for the tenant data.
-  - (ii) Which types of message delivery guarantees should be suitable for the stream analytics and why.
-- *(1 point)*

 ### (i) Keyed vs. Non-Keyed Streams
 Keyed streams are required for this tenant’s use case.